 Now that you’re convinced that you DO want to start assigning chores to your kids you might be wondering which tasks your kids should do.
-The following post has FREE, PRINTABLE chore lists broken down by age to help you make that decision.
+The following post has a FREE Printable & Editable Chores Packet which includes suggested chores lists broken down by age to help you make that decision.

 Want to be sure your kids can move out and take care of themselves someday?
 Here is a list of some basic skills you’ll want to cover with your kids.
 A FREE, PRINTABLE list of these is also available.

 If we want our boys to grow into responsible men, there are some important things we need to allow them to do when they’re growing up.
 One of these things is to be responsible to complete chores around the home.
 Read this post to learn about 10 more things I recommend.

 Simple Chore Tips for Getting Kids to Do Their Chores

 So, you’ve decided which chores would be best to assign to your kids and you’re eager to get started.
 Want to know some good smart strategies for actually getting your kids to do their chores without a lot of whining?!?

 If you want to be able to reward your kids but you don’t want to pay them, this post offers many alternative ideas for both younger and older children.

 Tired of nagging?
 Here are a couple of techniques which help to motivate our children through the use of money.
 One recommendation is from the book Cleaning House: A Mom’s 12-Month Experiment to Rid Her Home of Youth Entitlement by Kay Wills Wyma.
 The other is from Dr. Kevin Leman’s program called 3 Easy Steps to Help Around the House.

 If you used to have a handle on chores but somehow you’ve lost your way, this post will help.
 Learn about my family’s experience as well as some tips to get some control back in this challenging area.